raynux/boardeye/README.md

 python train.py
 ```

 It defaults to 5000 epoch.
 Generated model and weights are automatically saved.
-If you need to train more, just run it again.
+If you would like to train more, just run it again.

 ## Prediction
 All set.
 Let's test it out!